MerlinDesigns/hardware/em-controller/README.md

 pico on the inside.
 A lot of green cables connected to the pico via soldering.
 The green cables connect to the hot swap sockets for the switches.
-A couple of black cables daisy chain the ground connection between the switches.](pictures/inside-pic.png "The assembled controllers insides")
+A couple of black cables daisy chain the ground connection between the switches.](pictures/inside-pic.jpeg "The assembled controllers insides")

-## Near-future anticipated changes:
+## Planned changes
 * improve README (more info, pictures, build information, installation)
 * make a proper logo and add it to the top shell
 * add OLED-free variant